ramynasser/ImageCache/README.md

 # Image Caching

-Image Caching Demo is a Swift library that demonstrates how to implement disk and memory caching for images retrieved from remote URLs using an LRU (Least Recently Used) caching strategy.
+Disk Image Caching Demo is a Swift library that demonstrates how to implement disk and memory caching for images retrieved from remote URLs using an LRU (Least Recently Used) caching strategy.

 ## Features